-The emergency spillway elevation should be set at 300 mm above the 1:100 flood elevation in order the meet minimum freeboard requirements.
+The emergency spillway elevation should be set at 300 mm above the 1:100 flood elevation in order to meet minimum freeboard requirements.

-The emergency spillway must be integrated into the major drain system so that nor property damage results from an overflow event.
+The emergency spillway must be integrated into the major drain system to limit property damage from an overflow event.